 Sonya has had the honor of being named Alabama High School Science Teacher of the Year by the Alabama Science Teachers Association (ASTA).
 Additionally, she earned her National Board Teacher Certification (NBCT).
 Since then, she has been involved with mentoring other teachers seeking NBCT and serving on the Mobile County Public School System (MCPSS) NBCT Steering Committee.
 In addition to presenting for F1NE-TUNE, Sonya consistently facilitates training for these organizations.

 Sonya earned a Bachelor’s of Science in Chemistry from Howard University and a Master’s of Education in Secondary General Science Education from the University of South Alabama.
-In the fall, she will began working on a Post-Master's Certification in Educational Leadership at the University of West Alabama.
+Currently, she is working on a Post-Master's Certification in Educational Leadership at the University of West Alabama.

-For almost 30 years, Marlon has been a business educator who specializes in teaching urban youth entrepreneurial skills and practices to urban youth.
+For almost 30 years, Marlon has been a business educator who specializes in teaching entrepreneurial skills and practices to urban youth.
 As a certified Youth Entrepreneur teacher, he trains students to develop strong leadership principles that will prepare them to be entrepreneurs as well as recipients of other opportunities.
 As a mentor to numerous African-American males, he focuses on instilling confidence, responsibility, and accountability in both individual and small group settings.

 Marlon received his undergraduate degree in Business Education from Saint Paul’s College in Virginia.
 He also attained a master’s degree in Education Instruction from Central Michigan University where he presented a capstone project focusing on strategies to improve academic achievement in African-American males.

 Marlon enjoys spending time with family, overseeing his church’s community garden, and preparing for future motorcycle rides.
 When he is not engaged in these activities, Marlon is traveling with his lovely wife and daughter.